hailo-ai/hailo-BEV/src/README.md

     Download the mini dataset from https://www.nuscenes.org/nuscenes#download

-    to untar the v1.0-mini.tgz, use:
+    To untar the v1.0-mini.tgz, use:

     ```shell script
     tar -xvf v1.0-mini.tgz